-Theorem 5.8.
+THEOREM 5.8.
 Let H be a hypergraph, and let $X, Y \subseteq V(H)$ be two sets of vertices.
-Suppose that for every edgedominated monotone submodular function on H, there is an (X, Y)-separator S with $b(S) \leq w$ .
+Suppose that for every edge-dominated monotone submodular function b on H with $b(\emptyset) = 0$ , there is an (X, Y)-separator S with $b(S) \leq w$ .
 Then there is a fractional (X, Y)-separator of weight at most w.

-Proof.
-If there is no fractional (X,Y)-separator of weight at most w, then by LP duality, there is an (X,Y)-flow F of value greater than w.
-Let b(S) be defined as the total weight of the paths in F intersecting S; it is easy to see that f is a monotone submodular function, and since F is a flow, $b(e) \le 1$ for every $e \in E(H)$ .
-Thus by assumption, there is an (X,Y)-separator S with $b(S) \le w$ .
-However, every path of F intersects S, which implies b(S) > w, a contradiction.
+PROOF.
+If there is no fractional (X, Y)-separator of weight at most w, then by LP duality, there is an (X, Y)-flow F of value greater than w.
+Let b(Z) be defined as the total weight of the paths in F intersecting Z; it is easy to see that f is a monotone submodular function, and since F is a flow, $b(e) \leq 1$ for every $e \in E(H)$ .
+Thus by assumption, there is an (X, Y)separator S with $b(S) \leq w$ .
+However, every X - Y path of F intersects (X, Y)-separator S, which implies b(S) > w, a contradiction. $\Box$

-We close this section by pointing out that finding an (A,B)-separator S with b(S) small for a given submodular function b is not an instance of submodular function minimization, and hence the well-known algorithms (see [36, 37, 52]) cannot be used for this problem.
-If a submodular function g(X) describes the weight of the boundary of X, then finding a small (A,B)-separator is equivalent to minimizing g(X) subject to $A \subseteq X, X \cap B = \emptyset$ , which can be expressed as an instance of submodular function minimization (and hence solvable in polynomial time).
-In our case, however, b(S) is the weight of S itself, which means that we have to minimize g(S) subject to S being an (A,B)-separator and this latter constraint cannot be expressed in the framework of submodular function minimization.
-A possible workaround is to define $\delta(X)$ as the neighborhood of X (the set of vertices outside X adjacent to X) and $b'(X) := b(\delta(S))$ ; now minimizing b'(X) subject to $A \subseteq X \cup \delta(X), X \cap B = \emptyset$ is the same as finding an (X,Y)-separator S minimizing b(S).
+The problem of finding a small separator in the sense of Theorem 5.7 might seem related to submodular function minimization at a first look.
+We close this section by pointing out that finding an (A, B)-separator S with b(S) small for a given submodular function b is not an instance of submodular function minimization, and hence the well-known algorithms (see [Iwata 2008; Iwata et al. 2001; Schrijver 2000]) cannot be used for this problem.
+If a submodular function g(X) describes the weight of the boundary of X, then finding a small (A, B)-separator is equivalent to minimizing g(X) subject to $A \subseteq X, X \cap B = \emptyset$ , which can be expressed as an instance of submodular function minimization (and hence solvable in polynomial time).
+In our case, however, b(S) is the weight of S itself, which means that we have to minimize q(S) subject to S being an (A, B)-separator and this latter constraint cannot be expressed in the framework of submodular function minimization.
+A possible workaround is to define $\delta(X)$ as the neighborhood of X (the set of vertices outside X adjacent to X) and $b'(X) := b(\delta(S))$ ; now minimizing b'(X) subject to $A \subseteq X \cup \delta(X)$ , $X \cap B = \emptyset$ is the same as finding an (X, Y)-separator S minimizing b(S).
 However, the function b' is not necessarily a submodular function in general.
 Therefore, transforming b to b' this way does not lead to a polynomial-time algorithm using submodular function minimization.
-In fact, it is quite easy to show that finding an (A,B)-separator S with b(S) minimum possible can be an NP-hard problem even if b is a submodular function of very simple form.
+In fact, it is quite easy to show that finding an (A, B)-separator S with b(S)minimum possible can be an NP-hard problem even if b is a submodular function of very simple form.

-Theorem 5.9.
-Given a graph G, subsets of vertices X, Y, and collection S of subsets of vertices, it is NP-hard to find an (X,Y)-separator that intersects the minimum number of members of S.
+THEOREM 5.9.
+Given a graph G, subsets of vertices X, Y, and collection S of subsets of vertices, it is NP-hard to find an (X, Y)-separator that intersects the minimum number of members of S.

-Proof.
+PROOF.
 The proof is by reduction from 3-COLORING.
 Let H be a graph with n vertices and m edges; we identify the vertices of H with the integers from 1 to n.
-We construct a graph G consisting of 3n + 2 vertices, vertex sets X, Y, and a collection S of 6m sets such that there is an (X, Y)-separator S intersecting at most 5m members of S if and only if G is 3-colorable.
+We construct a graph G consisting of 3n + 2 vertices, vertex sets X, Y, and a collection S of 6m sets such that there is an (X, Y)-separator S in G intersecting at most 3m members of S if and only if H is 3-colorable.